Lesson 5: Reviewing the Site Styles section

 Step 3: Update the website with Brand Colours

 Now that fonts are set, you can begin adding your brand colours to your site, including headings and body copy.
 Just like we did in STEP 2, you can begin by selecting different content sections.
-Every time you see a pea-sized dot on the "Site Styles", that's an indicator that the colour can be modified.
+Every time you see the little coloured dot on the "Site Styles", that's an indicator that the colour can be modified.

 Step 4: Adjust additional page content

 You won't know what looks good unless you play around.
-In addition to your fonts and colours, you will also be able to just the look of your links, buttons, navigations, footers, etc. If it's on the page, chances are, you can adjust it to suit your brand needs!
-Don't forget to save pages you've edited so you don't lose progress and have to add your settings all over or if you think you've made a right mess of your site, the "cancel" button is your friend!
+In addition to your fonts and colours, you will also be able to just the look of your links, buttons, backgrounds, navigations, footers, etc. If it's on the page, chances are, you can adjust it to suit your brand needs!
+Don't forget to save pages you've edited so you don't lose progress and have to add your settings all over.
+If you think you've made a right mess of your site and want to start from the beginning, the "Cancel" button is your friend!

 You can continue to adjust until you know it's perfect; just don't forget to be consistent in your design choices across the entire site!
 And when in doubt, consult a friend!
 A second set of eyes is a very valuable resource, especially when it comes to designing.
 And when you’re ready, move on to Module 5!